kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/admin_guide/_index.en.md

 This will deploy all MLA stack components with the default settings, which may be sufficient for smaller scale setups (several user clusters).
 If any customization is needed for any of the components, the steps in the helper script can be manually reproduced with tweaked Helm values.
 See the “Setup Customization” section for more information.

-Also, this will deploy a MinIO instance which will be used by MLA components for storage, if you would like to re-use an existing MinIO instance in your cluster or other S3-compatiable srevices from cloud providers, please refer to [Setting up MLA with Existing MinIO or Other S3-compatiable Services](#setting-up-mla-with-existing-minio-or-other-s3-compatiable-services).
+Also, this will deploy a MinIO instance which will be used by MLA components for storage.
+If you would like to re-use an existing MinIO instance in your cluster or other S3-compatiable srevices from cloud providers, please refer to [Setting up MLA with Existing MinIO or Other S3-compatiable Services](#setting-up-mla-with-existing-minio-or-other-s3-compatiable-services).

 #### Setup Seed Cluster Components for High Availability